Tommy Zoom

 Tommy Zoom is a British children's animated superhero television series that was shown regularly on CBeebies in the UK.
 It was first aired on 19 March 2007.

 Synopsis

-Each episode begins and ends with a live action sequence, narrated by Daniel (Tommy's dog), in which Tommy is faced with a dilemma.
+The series focuses on a boy named Tommy, who lives with his parents, his baby brother Sam, and his pet dog Daniel at a house by the name of 17 Verdant Avenue.
+Each episode begins and ends with a live action sequence, narrated by Daniel, in which Tommy is faced with a dilemma of various kinds.
 Daniel will pose the question, "What should Tommy do?
 What would Tommy Zoom do?"
-The show then switches to animation to show Tommy Zoom foiling a plot by Polluto, which has some link to whatever problem the real Tommy currently faces.
+The show then switches to animation to show Tommy's animated superhero alter-ego Tommy Zoom foiling a plot by Polluto, which has some link to whatever problem the real Tommy currently faces.
 After saving the world "in a zoom", the live-action element is reintroduced, and Tommy is seen to make the right choices and solve whatever problem he has.